Missouri's 9th congressional district

-Removal following the 2010 census
+Removal following the 2010 US census

 The district no longer existed in 2013 after Missouri lost a congressional seat following the 2010 census.
 Initial redistricting maps placed most of the district north of the Missouri River in a redrawn 6th congressional district, and most of the rest of the district in a redrawn 3rd congressional district.
 The last congressman from the old 9th, Luetkemeyer was subsequently elected to the 3rd.

 Voting

 George W. Bush defeated John Kerry 59% to 41% in this district in 2004.
 In 2008, Rep. Kenny Hulshof announced that he would seek the Republican nomination for Governor of Missouri.
 As a whole, the 9th district leaned towards the Republican Party, with the exception being Columbia, which often leaned towards the Democratic Party.